rajannpatel/ubuntupbx/README.md

     {% set enable_Telnyx = false %}     # https://telnyx.com
     {% set enable_BulkVS = true %}      # https://bulkvs.com

-    # FAIL2BAN_IGNOREIPS should never be banned - include SIP provider IPs and your own static IPs
+    # List of public IPv4 addresses that should never be blocked by fail2ban
+    # - Use standard dotted decimal notation for each IP address or CIDR (slash) notation IP ranges
+    # - Separate multiple entries with a space, and do not use commas:
+    # {% set USER_IPS = '192.178.0.0/15 142.251.47.238' %}
-    {% set FAIL2BAN_IGNOREIPS = '' %}
+    {% set USER_IPS = '' %}

     # TIMEZONE: default value is fine
     # As represented in /usr/share/zoneinfo.
 An empty string ('') will result in UTC time being used.